rubenmcw/DroneReinforcementLearning/README.md

 2.)
 Run all of the cells top to bottom

 3.)
-Click on the folder icon on the left side of the screen
+Once all of the cells have finished running, click on the folder icon on the left side of the screen

 4.)
 If you don't see a file called "PPO.zip" then click the refresh icon and then it should popup.
 Download this file.